2233 Supervising Physician Specialist - Director PHEPR

-Failure to meet the criteria and/or ‘Conditions of Employment’ where applicable within two (2) weeks PRIOR to start work date may result in the delay of appointment and/or cancellation of employment offer.
+Where applicable, failure to meet the criteria and/or ‘Conditions of Employment’ within two (2) weeks PRIOR to start work date may result in the delay of appointment and/or cancellation of the employment offer.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.